We Know the Laws Regarding Asbestos. Call (877) 958-7920!

 occupational asbestos exposure.
 For example, drywall joint compound contained

 asbestos in many cases until the late 1970s and certain asbestos-cement

 pipe used for water and sewer lines contained asbestos well into the 1990s.

 If Your Work Exposed You to Asbestos, Call Shrader & Associates L.L.P.

 The inhalation of asbestos fibers is the only known cause of

 mesothelioma, and also increases the risk that persons may develop other types of cancer, such as

 lung cancer.
-The asbestos attorneys at Shrader & Associates L.L.P. have represented
+The mesothelioma and asbestos lawyers at Shrader & Associates L.L.P.

-many individuals that were exposed to asbestos at job sites.
-Having an
+have represented many individuals that were exposed to asbestos at job

-attorney that understands and recognizes the various types of exposure
+sites.
+Having an attorney that understands and recognizes the various

 We provide services across the United States.
 Call (877) 958-7920 to